 We are studying Bardet-Biedl syndrome patients who are severely obese, and have provided proof of concept that Bardet-Biedl syndrome patients will also demonstrate decreased hunger and significant weight loss, similar to that seen in patients with POMC deficiency obesity, or LepR deficiency obesity.
-We have enrolled the first five patients in this trial, have reported preliminary results for these patients in a presentation at the Obesity Week 2017 meeting, and updated the clinical status of these patients in June 2018.
+We have enrolled the first five patients in this trial, have reported preliminary results for these patients in the fourth quarter of 2017, and are updating the clinical status of these patients in the second quarter of 2018.
 In the second quarter of 2018, the FDA agreed to include Bardet-Biedl syndrome under our existing Breakthrough Therapy designation for setmelanotide.
 We are having ongoing discussions with the FDA regarding a Phase 3 trial and plan to initiate this trial and to enroll patients before the end of 2018.
 The FDA has preliminarily indicated that this Phase 3 trial will include both Bardet-Biedl syndrome and Alström syndrome patients.